Pat Quinn (politician): Early life and education

 Quinn attended St. Isaac Jogues for elementary school in Hinsdale before attending Fenwick High School in Oak Park.
 Quinn was the cross-country team captain and sports editor of the school newspaper.
 Quinn then on to graduate from Georgetown University in 1971 with a Bachelor of Science in Foreign Service (BSFS) degree from the Edmund A. Walsh School of Foreign Service, where he was a student of Professor Jan Karski and sports editor for The Hoya.

+From 1967 through 1971, Quinn was captain of the Bad Motor Scooters, a traveling basketball team that competed successfully in summer basketball tournaments at Hilliard Homes, Stateway Gardens, 66th and Kimbark on Chicago’s South Side, and Martin Luther King Boys Club on the West Side, where he played against Chicago Bulls legend Bob “Butterbean” Love.
+Quinn remains a dedicated sports fan, including the Chicago White Sox, Chicago Bears, Chicago Blackhawks, and the Chicago Bulls.
+He is the only Illinois governor known to have dunked a basketball.

 After serving in state government and spearheading three major statewide initiative petition drives, Quinn earned a Juris Doctor degree from Northwestern University School of Law in 1980.

 Quinn is the eldest of three boys.
 Tom Quinn has been an attorney since 1979 and his proudest moment in the courtroom was winning a legal settlement in a major case that targeted housing discrimination in the south suburbs of Chicago.
 John Quinn served as an American history teacher at Fenwick from 1980 to 2022 and served as head basketball coach for more than 30 years.
 He is in the Illinois Basketball Hall of Fame.
 P. J., Eileen, Tom, and John always played energetic roles in Pat's petition and referendum drives and political campaigns.